denliehoo/multi-swap/README.md

 ## To do
 - connect smart contract to frontend (start with ftm)
-  - Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances][https://docs.moralis.io/reference/getwallettokenbalances]
-  - get balance should be in the SelectAssetModal component which passes the balance around the other components
-  - Update the swap button to ensure that balances is also sent
-  - validation to ensure swapping amount is < balance
   - change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly, and to display how many ERC20/ETH can be received from the swap in the Modal
   - Add pending spinner after swap and popup notification when swap is completed to frontend (use the events from the smart contract to know when swap is pending and done)
   - ensure swap ETH (single asset) for multiple assets % (e.g. USDC and USDT) is functional